-Prince Edward EMS will be briefed on the race ahead of time.
+Prince Edward EMS will be on standby during the race.
 All manned aid stations will have a first aid kit.
 In the event of severe weather the race director reserves the right to postpone the race.
 It is understood that once runners are on the course they may have to make a decision to shelter or carry on depending on their location.
 50k runners do not need to carry a light source.
 100k runners will need to have a light source with them no later than when they leave Tuggle outbound from Farmville.

 Prizes will be awarded to the top 3 runners of each gender for each distance.
 Every finisher will receive an award.

-Long Sleeve t-shirts will be provided for every runner signing up prior to December 1st.
+Hoodies will be provided for every runner signing up prior to November 1st